rickyfelix19/club-space/README.md

-Serious and boring Conference video calls has been a norm during the Covid-19 period and there shall be a way to make the the experience better by incorporating games.
+Serious and boring Conference video calls has been a norm during the Covid-19 period and there shall be a way to make the the experience better.